Introduction on Stair Lifts

 CAN I RENT OR LEASE A STAIR LIFT?

 Renting a stair lift may be a good option.
-As with any major purchase decision, choosing to rent or buy depends on your personal situation — for instance, your budget — and need for the lift.
+As with any major purchase decision, choosing to rent or buy depends on your personal situation — for instance, your budget — and your need for the lift.
 If the need is long-term, it may make sense to purchase one.
 However, if you are looking for a temporary solution, renting is a viable solution.

 If you choose to rent a stairlift, know that certain models or variations of lifts may not be available.
 For example, a lift that fits a curved stair rail is a customized piece of equipment, so you will not be able to rent one.
 Before moving forward with a rental, consider how long you will need the lift.
 Estimate your costs in terms of “rent versus buy” based on the period of time the lift will be in use.
 Be sure to ask the company if there are additional charges for damage (accidental or otherwise) and general wear and tear assessed upon return of the lift.